- Video: Introducing Solid Food to Babies

-Raw carrots or any raw vegetables that are firm and hard, popcorn, hard candy and gum are foods associated with choking risks and hence best avoided.
+Any raw vegetables that are firm and hard, and foods like popcorn, hard candy and gum are associated with choking risks and hence best avoided.

 If there is a known history in your family to gluten intolerance, it’s better to wait until the baby is a year old before introducing foods containing a significant part of wheat to the baby.

 Colas and sodas contain a high concentration of sugar, sodium and artificial flavourings.
 These ingredients are not good for babies.
 The gas used to carbonate such type of drinks can also cause upset tummies in babies.

 There is no perfect feeding time or schedule.
 If you are breastfeeding the baby, and you know the time when your milk supply is low, try and give solids at that time.
 Some babies might like to have solid food for breakfast.
 The baby will show you if she’s ready for solid food, by either opening the mouth wide or turning away.

 You can begin with one meal a day, and then try one in the morning and one in the evening.
 Gradually increase the frequency try and give three solid meals per day as your baby grows.
 Experiment till you find a schedule that suits you and your baby.

 When the baby is 6-9 months try and start her on a regular feeding schedule of breakfast, lunch, and dinner.
 It will give her time to get used to a schedule of eating.